Hybrid Dynamic Systems

 Hybrid Dynamic Systems and Robot Locomotion (HDSRL) Laboratory is located in the Department of Mechanical Engineering at Virginia Tech and directed by Dr. Kaveh Akbari Hamed.
-Our primary academic interests span control theory, robotics, cyber-physical systems, hybrid dynamical systems, and optimization.
+Our primary academic interests span control theory, robotics, optimization, dynamical systems, machine learning, and cyber-physical systems.

 About the Principal Investigator